sumitcoder01/Cement-Prediction-Model/README.md

 **Contributing:**

 If you find any issues with the model or have suggestions for improvement, feel free to open an issue or submit a pull request.

-**License:**

-Specify the license under which the code is released (e.g., MIT License).

-**Author:**

-Provide your name and contact information.

-**Acknowledgments:**

-If you received any support or inspiration from individuals or organizations, acknowledge them here.

-**Note:** Modify the contents of the README file as per your specific model, data, and requirements.